1 And there shall come forth a rod out of the stem of Jesse, and a branch shall grow out of his roots.

 2 And the Spirit of the LORD will rest upon him—the Spirit of wisdom and understanding, the Spirit of counsel and might, the Spirit of knowledge and of the fear of the LORD,

 3 And will make him of quick understanding in the fear of the LORD.
 And he will not judge after the sight of his eyes, neither reprove after the hearing of his ears.

 4 But with righteousness he will judge the poor and reprove with equity for the meek of the earth.
 He will smite the earth with the rod of his mouth and with the breath of his lips he will slay the wicked.

 5 And righteousness shall be the girdle of his loins and faithfulness the girdle of his loins.

-6 The wolf shall also dwell with the lamb, the leopard shall lie down with the kid, and the calf, the young lion, and the fattened calf together, and a little child shall lead them.
+6 The wolf shall also dwell with the lamb, and the leopard shall lie down with the kid.
+The calf, the young lion, and the fattened calf shall be together, and a little child shall lead them.

 7 And the cow and the bear shall feed.
 Their young ones shall lie down together.
 And the lion shall eat straw like the ox.